 Our expert staff will take a closer look at the various elements that may need to be considered when carrying out a university washroom project, such as;

 From our offices located in Dorset and London, our coverage extends throughout the South of the UK and we’re more than confident we’re able to help you!
 Get in touch today.

 Our University Toilet Installation Process

-We come to visit your site to understand the extent of the work
+We come to visit your school to understand the extent of the work.

-We provide a full supply and fit service to complete the toilet installation
+We provide a full supply and fit service to complete your school washroom.

 Renovations to university washrooms usually take place during holidays and half-term breaks.
 However, with strategic planning and management, major washroom refurbishments can be carried out during term time without disruption to the day-to-day functioning of your school.

 Halls of residence are an area of priority when it comes to washroom maintenance and refurbishment.
 Durability is of extreme importance as this is a high traffic environment.
 We look to supply baths, showers, taps and toilets that are of a domestic nature, easy to replace and always opt for standard sizes.
 This makes replacement and maintenance much easier further down the line.

 More recently, we have seen the interest in unisex washrooms steadily increasing and we have helped to deliver several progressive and forward-thinking gender neutral washrooms.
 An open communal hand washing area is typically flanked by full height cubicles which deliver ultimate privacy for users as the cubicles become self-contained spaces.